Willingboro Neighborhood Watch

 Cheri Fodor.
 The pamphlets are from Penn Medicine & Virtua.
-Virtua offers free mammograms to uninsured
+Virtua offers free mammograms to uninsured or under

-be available to ride by themselves within one year.
+to ride by themselves within one year.
 There will be 2 to 4 more hires by the end of 2018 not to increase the size of the

 dept., but to maintain the dept. level at 68 police.
-2017 crime stats can be found on the State Police Website
+2017 crime stats can be found on the State Police Website under

 95% of drugs come in the country through the Mexican border..

 President: Joss updated us on the 2018 tentative General Meeting Tentative Speaker Schedule